stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 $ echo "module Luhn.Internal where" > src/Luhn/Internal.hs
 ```

-Run the specs again and everything should be green, but we should
-have 0 examples now.
+Run the specs again and everything should be green.
+We should have 0 examples now.

 ### Building the foundation

 When programming the BDD way, you start writing the specs first.
 This is not only
-a good practice, but also helps reason about your code, as a series of individual
+a good practice, it also helps to reason about your code, as a series of individual
 decoupled units.

 For the Luhn algorithm, we'll need a `validate :: Integer -> Bool` function